Darkroman/PK-Battle-Simulator-Redux/README.md

    </summary>

+### 7/11/2025
+- Made it so TurnManager correctly exhibits ownership of other classes and what it borrows (many of the battle related classes it should instantiate rather than Game.h itself).
+- Fixed up some inconsistencies having to do with random rolls (should all be 1-100 now instead of some being 1-101).
+- Fixed CalculateHitChance to actually use a real distribution of a roll (0.0, 100.0) for more correct statistical outcomes when chance to hit is calculated lower than 100%.
+- Added correct Bide behavior based on Bulbapedia info.
+Sleep should disrupt it no matter what, and a full paralyze on a turn neither pauses nor disrupts Bide.
+- Added correct behavior for a transform quirk.
+Transform now copies over the attack stat penalty if burned, and speed stat penalty if paralyzed, but not the status itself.
+If transformed pokemon is then burned or paralyzed, it does NOT stack.

 ### 7/9/2025
 - Fixed the erasing Pokemon team on switching player controller type issue.
 - Some more software architectural changes and code cleanup.
 Moved most console text output to separate classes.